 Student Employment Requirements

-For this handbook, the term “student employee” refers to students who are working for PSU in a position that requires student status and are paid wages through the University.
+For this handbook, the term “student employee” refers to students who are working for Portland State University (PSU) in a position that requires student status and are paid wages through the University.
 Student employees may perform work on or off-campus.
 PSU is the single employer of record for student employees even if the student provides services to more than one department.
-The student status requirements, which a supervisor is responsible monitoring, are outlined below.

 Academic Probation or Academic Warning: Students on Academic Probation or Academic Warning may still work on campus so long as they meet the credit requirements.